jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 polygon dataset holding information on different landcover types into a classification raster, i.e., we are going to rasterize the vector dataset.

-* First of all, make sure the **Processing Toolbox** window is opened.
+* First of all, make sure the :ref:`Processing Toolbox <processing_toolbox>` window is opened.
 If not, activate it via :menuselection:`View --> Panels --> Processing Toolbox`
 * Open the :menuselection:`Classification from Vector` algorithm under :menuselection:`EnMAP-Box --> Create Raster`.
 * Use the following settings: